typedb/typedb-ml/kglib/kgcn/README.md

 To create embeddings, we build a network in TensorFlow that successively aggregates and combines features from the K hops until a 'summary' representation remains - an embedding (diagram below).

-To create the pipeline, the Embedder chains Aggregation and Combination operations for the K-hops of neighbours considered. e.g. for the 2-hop case this means Aggregate-Combine-Aggregate-Combine.
+To create the pipeline, the Embedder chains Aggregate and Combine operations for the K-hops of neighbours considered. e.g. for the 2-hop case this means Aggregate-Combine-Aggregate-Combine.

 ![Aggregation and Combination process](readme_images/aggregate_and_combine.png)

+The diagram above shows how this chaining works in the case of supervised classification.

+Embedder is responsible for chaining the sub-components Aggregator and Combiner, explained below.

-#### Aggregator
+##### Aggregator

 An *Aggregator* (pictured below) takes in a vector representation of a sub-sample of a Thing's neighbours.
 It produces one vector that is representative of all of those inputs.
 It must do this in a way that is order agnostic, since the neighbours are unordered.
 To achieve this we use one densely connected layer, and *maxpool* the outputs (maxpool is order-agnostic).![aggregation](readme_images/aggregation.png)

-#### Combiner
+##### Combiner

 Once we have Aggregated the neighbours of a Thing into a single vector representation, we need to combine this with the vector representation of that thing itself.
 A *Combiner* achieves this by concatenating the two vectors, and reduces the dimensionality using a single densely connected layer.